-Universally, a wedding is about three C's—ceremony, commitment, and celebration—but so much of the experience depends on who and where you are.
-Take a walk down someone else's aisle for a change—with our Weddings Around the World series that explores marital traditions all across the map.
-This stop: France.
-We called upon French wedding planners Mylène and Geoffrey for a complete breakdown of what you should expect if you have the pleasure of attending a French wedding anytime in the near future, along with French bride Vanessa Monnet.
+Universally, a wedding is about three Cs—ceremony, commitment, and celebration—but so much of the experience depends on where you are in the world.
+In France, many wedding traditions date back centuries, including who stands with the couple at the altar and how many ceremonies take place (hint: it's two).
+We called upon French wedding planners Mylène and Geoffrey of White Eden Weddings, along with French bride Vanessa Monnet, for a complete breakdown of what you should expect if you have the pleasure of attending a French wedding anytime in the near future.

 Meet the Expert

-Mylène and Geoffrey are the destination wedding planners and designers of White Eden Weddings, located in Cannes.
-The couple, who is married in real life, specialize in organizing and coordinating weddings in the South of France.
+Husband and wife Mylène and Geoffrey are the destination wedding planners and designers of White Eden Weddings, located in Cannes.
+The couple specializes in organizing and coordinating weddings in the South of France.

 Though a few of the more dated traditions are pretty much defunct (thankfully, most brides are no longer forced to drink the mysterious contents of a chamber pot brought to them by their guests for the Pot de Chambre ritual), there are still many lovely displays of France's romantic history that modern couples choose to incorporate into their wedding day.

-Before we delve into the French customs and traditions, here are the answers to some frequently asked questions:
+Before we delve into French wedding customs and traditions, here are the answers to some frequently asked questions:

 - How will the newlyweds say their vows?
-The words "I do" in the context of a wedding don't directly translate in French.
-Instead, couples respond to marital prompts with "Je le veux" which means, "I want it."
+The words "I do" in the context of a wedding don't directly translate into French.
+Instead, couples respond to marital prompts with "Je le veux," which means, "I want it."
 There's something about this connotation of desire versus compliance that feels poetic, romantic, and very French, non?

-Read about the many French wedding customs and traditions below, and don't be surprised if you come across one or two that'll make you say, "Je le veux."
+Learn all about French wedding customs and traditions below, and don't be surprised if you come across one or two that make you say, "Je le veux."